Skip to main content Skip to footer

 They will need to take further actions to update the licence details and uprate your licence rating after they have been granted.

-If the Authorising Officer is granted entry clearance, they must update their details on the sponsorship management system (SMS) as soon as possible to include the following details:
+If the Authorising Officer is granted entry clearance, they must update their details on the SMS as soon as possible to include the following details:

 • their UK address (when they know this).